zayriddinovv/ZxlvvDD-portfolio/README.md

 ## Live Demo 🚀

-You can view the live website here: [Live Demo](https://zxlvvvdd-portfolio.netlify.app/)
+You can view the live website here: [Live Demo](https://zxlvvvdd-portfolio.netlify.app/) (not for mobile

 ---